meshplay/meshplay/docs/_data/notes/meshplay-models.md

 _How will we leverage the power of cue while defining schemas?_

-## Meshery’s Core Components
+## Meshplay’s Core Components

-Currently Meshery has only 1 core component: Application.
+Currently Meshplay has only 1 core component: Application.
 Below is the ComponentDefinition for it.

 ## Design

-A `Design` consists of `Components` and `Patterns`. `Design` is the deployable unit in Meshery. `Designs` are how the users can describe the desired infrastructure.
+A `Design` consists of `Components` and `Patterns`. `Design` is the deployable unit in Meshplay. `Designs` are how the users can describe the desired infrastructure.

 There **cannot** be two components with the same name